appsmithorg/appsmith-docs/website/docs/packages/overview.md

 ## Packages

-A package is a collection of JS and query modules that can be distributed across instances.
-Its primary purpose is to streamline the organization, distribution, and sharing of application components across multiple instances.
-The modular nature of packages facilitates efficient code management, allowing developers to create, update, and distribute specific modules independently, contributing to enhanced code reusability and maintainability.
+A package is a collection of JS and Query modules that can be shared across apps within the same workspace.
+With packages, developers can create, update, and share specific modules independently, making code more reusable and easier to maintain.

 <ZoomImage
   src="/img/modules-landing.png"